AdobeDocs/campaign-standard.de-DE/help/administration/using/configuring-email-channel.md

 * **Quarantäne-Parameter der E-Mails**

-   In the **[!UICONTROL Time between two significant errors]** field, enter a value to define the time the application waits before incrementing the error counter in case of failure.
+   In the **[!UICONTROL Time between two significant errors]** field, enter a value to define the time the application waits before incrementing the error counter in case of a soft-bounced failure.
 Der Standardwert ist **&quot;1d&quot;**, für 1 Tag.

-   Wenn der **[!UICONTROL Maximum number of errors before quarantine]** Wert erreicht wird, wird die E-Mail-Adresse in Quarantäne gestellt.
+   Wenn der Wert **[!UICONTROL Maximale Anzahl an Fehlern vor der Quarantäne]** erreicht ist, wird die E-Mail-Adresse unter Quarantäne gestellt.
 The default value is **&quot;5&quot;**: the address will be quarantined on the fifth error.
 Dies bedeutet, dass der Kontakt automatisch von den nächsten Sendungen ausgeschlossen wird.
    <!--Actually the way ACS works is that the address is already on the quarantine list on the first bounce, but with a different status meaning that the error count has started.-->

    For more on quarantines, see [Understanding quarantine management](../../sending/using/understanding-quarantine-management.md).

 ## E-Mail-Routing-Konten     {#email-routing-accounts}

-Das **[!UICONTROL Integrated email routing]** Externe Konto wird standardmäßig bereitgestellt.
+Das externe Konto **[!UICONTROL Integriertes E-Mail-Routing]** wird standardmäßig bereitgestellt.
 Es enthält die technischen Parameter, die es der Anwendung erlauben, E-Mails zu senden.

 ![](assets/channels_2.png)

-The account type must always be set to **[!UICONTROL Routing]**, the channel to **[!UICONTROL Email]** and the delivery mode set to **[!UICONTROL Bulk delivery]**.
+Dabei ist der Kontotyp mit **[!UICONTROL Routing]**, der Kanal mit **[!UICONTROL E-Mail]** und der Versandmodus mit **[!UICONTROL Gebündelter Versand]** zu konfigurieren.

 **Verwandtes Thema**: